Victorian Railways H class: Preservation

-H220 survived more-or-less intact until 1960, when the Australian Railway Historical Society successfully lobbied for the establishment of a railway museum.
+H220 survived more-or-less intact until 1960, when the Australian Railway Historical Society successfully lobbied for the establishment of the Newport Railway Museum.
 H220 entered the museum in 1962, and since this date has been its star exhibit.

 In April 2008, 50 years after its official withdrawal from service, H220 was added to the Victorian Heritage Register.
 Heritage Council chairman Chris Gallagher noted that H220 represented the peak of steam motive power technology in Victoria and warranted the state's highest level of heritage protection.
 In October 2020, a new roof, announced by local MP Melissa Horne in May 2019, was built over H220 and neighbouring exhibits to protect them from the weather.

 It is believed that H220 is the world's only remaining example of a three-cylinder 4-8-4.

 H220, as well as other locomotives at the museum, feature in the music video to the song "Next Train Out" by Melbourne hard rock band Ablaze.